timriffe/covid_demog/README.md

 # Summary

 COVID-19 has been spreading rapidly across the world.
-The case fatality rates (CFRs) associated with COVID-19 outbreaks in different countries, however, vary considerably.
-Moreover, the CFR is often based on cumulative case counts and death counts, and thus changes over time as the disease spreads.
-What is driving differences between countries and changes over time in the CFR is currently not well understood.
+The case fatality rates (CFRs) associated with COVID-19 outbreaks in different countries have, however, varied significantly.
+Moreover, the CFR of a country can change considerably over time as the disease spreads.
+What is driving differences in the CFR between countries and changes over time is currently not well understood.

-We use demographic decomposition methods to disentangle two potential drivers of differences and trends: (1) the age structure of cases and (2) age specific case fatality rates.
+We use demographic decomposition methods to disentangle two potential drivers of differences and trends: (1) the age structure of cases and (2) age-specific case fatality rates.
 We provide numerous applications of this approach, covering Italy, Germany, South Korea, Spain, and Belgium.
-Among other things, we show that 50 percent of the difference between the CFR in Germany and in Italy can be explained with differences in the age structure of cases.
-Moreover, we show that increases in the Italian CFR over time are solely due to increasing age-specific CFRs and thus worsening health outcomes of those infected with COVID-19.
+We show, among other things, that clsoe to 50 percent of the difference between the CFR in Germany and in Italy can be explained with differences in the age structure of cases -- infected individuals in Italy tend to be older.
+Moreover, we show that increases in the Italian CFR over time are solely due to increasing age-specific CFRs and thus worsening health outcomes of those infected with COVID-19 as health care provision started to fail.

 # Data sources